What is Cash Flow from Investing Activities?

 As you can see in Amazon’s numbers, the main uses of cash for investing have been in purchasing property/equipment/software/websites, acquiring other businesses, and buying marketable securities (stocks and bonds).

-Now that you have a solid understanding of what’s included, lets all look at what’s not included.
+Now that you have a solid understanding of what’s included, let’s look at what’s not included.

 Not included items are: